 The punishments in Candide are wildly disproportionate, and are Played for Laughs.
 To name a few, one character is given several thousand lashes for taking a walk, another character is hanged for expressing his beliefs (and for fun), the latter's companion is lashed for simply being his companion, etc. The book is filled to the brim with this sort of thing.

 In Mikhail Akhmanov and Christopher Nicholas Gilmore's novel Captain French, or the Quest for Paradise, the titular character retells the story of Captain Regos to his new wife.
-Regos, a space trader like French, once traveled with his beautiful wife to a planet ruled by a tyrannical dictator who fancies himself God Emperor.
+Regos, a space trader like French, once traveled with his beautiful wife to a planet ruled by a tyrannical dictator who fancied himself God Emperor.
 While most planets treat space traders like royalty (or, at least, honored guests), the dictator took a liking to Regos's wife, had his people tie Regos up and send him back to his ship.
-However, Regos's wife refused to pleasure the dictator and was executed the next morning for displeasing the God Emperor.
+However, Regos's wife refused to pleasure the dictator and was executed the next morning for displeasing the God Emperor (a capital crime).
 All Regos got were her ashes.
-Regos spends the next several months in the system's asteroid belt building a giant laser cannon, which he then uses to threaten the planetary population to turn over the God Emperor to him lest they all pay the price.
-Finally, someone does get smart and hand over the dictator.
-Regos proceeds to torture him for many days, recording the "sessions" on video before finally killing him.
+Regos spent the next several months in the system's asteroid belt building a giant laser cannon, which he then used to threaten the planetary population to turn over the God Emperor to him lest they all pay the price (he vaporized a mountain just to prove he could).
+Finally, someone did get smart and handed over the dictator.
+Regos proceeded to torture him for many days, recording the "sessions" on video before finally killing him.
 The video has since been distributed to all worlds with a clear non-verbal message - don't fuck with space traders.
 When French's wife asks him what he would do if something similar happened to her, he replies he'd build an even bigger laser.